Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Enable-AzBatchTask.md

 ### Id
 ```
-Enable-AzureBatchTask [-JobId] <String> [-Id] <String> -BatchContext <BatchAccountContext>
+Enable-AzBatchTask [-JobId] <String> [-Id] <String> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### InputObject
 ```
-Enable-AzureBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
+Enable-AzBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Enable-AzureBatchTask** cmdlet reactivates a task.
+The **Enable-AzBatchTask** cmdlet reactivates a task.
 If a task has exhausted its retry count, this cmdlet nevertheless enables it to run.

 ## EXAMPLES

 ### Example 1: Reactivate a task
 ```
-PS C:\>Enable-AzureBatchTask -JobId "Job7" -Id "Task2" -BatchContext $Context
+PS C:\>Enable-AzBatchTask -JobId "Job7" -Id "Task2" -BatchContext $Context
 ```

 This command reactivates the task Task2 in job Job7.

 ### Example 2: Reactivate a task by using the pipeline
 ```
-PS C:\>Get-AzureBatchTask -JobId "Job8" -Id "Task3" -BatchContext $Context | Enable-AzureBatchTask -BatchContext $Context
+PS C:\>Get-AzBatchTask -JobId "Job8" -Id "Task3" -BatchContext $Context | Enable-AzBatchTask -BatchContext $Context
 ```

-This command gets the Batch task that has the ID Task3 in the job that has the ID Job8 by using the Get-AzureBatchTask cmdlet.
+This command gets the Batch task that has the ID Task3 in the job that has the ID Job8 by using the Get-AzBatchTask cmdlet.
 The command passes that task to the current cmdlet by using the pipeline operator.
 The command reactivates that task.